|Barolo for under $40? Nebbiolo d'Alba for well under $20? Too good to be true?|

 Giordano is now bringing that model to the U.S., where it is allowed -- don't get me started on the inane shipping laws and ridiculous three-tier system in our country, again cutting out the middleman and selling direct to the consumer which in theory means lower prices for you.
 This is something we can no doubt support here at The Reverse Wine Snob.

-Currently Giordano Wines ships to FL, NJ, VA, TX, CA and IL and they are actively adding states.
-They also have a pretty compelling wine club offer if you're lucky enough to be in one of those states.
-(15 wines for $70 with shipping, including 2 bottles of the Nebbiolo reviewed below.)
+Currently Giordano Wines ships to FL, NJ, VA, TX, CA, IL, MN, NV, DC, ID, LA, MO, NE, NH, NV, OR, SC, TN, WI and WY and are actively adding more states.
+They also have a pretty compelling wine club offer called The Italian Wine Club if you're lucky enough to be in one of those states: 7 wines for just $39.90 plus shipping (plus an extra $5 off with code WP2014USA5 through 10/31/2014), including a bottle of the excellent Nebbiolo reviewed below (if you choose the all red collection), a free wooden wine box with many accessories and tasting notes and a binder.
 Of course this all sounds great but in reality it really hinges on the quality of the wine.
 Let's check out the three wines they sent me (of the 30 or so they offer) and see how they do!

 First up is the 2012 Giordano Puglia Sangiovese "Apuliae Collection", a 100% Sangiovese from Apulia, Italy with an SRP of $9.49.
 Sample submitted for review.